 Specialized Physical Therapy can determine whether you have acute or chronic tennis elbow by performing a comprehensive physical examination.
 Acute tennis elbow is due to damaged muscle tissue, which occurs when you apply increased force to an area.
 Chronic tennis elbow is due to degenerative changes in your muscle tissues found at the epicondyle.

-Our physical therapists will ask you several questions regarding your medical history and injury.
+Our physical therapists will ask you several questions regarding your medical history and injury as part of the tennis elbow diagnosis.
 We will ask you about your activity level, recreational sports participation, occupation risk facts, medication, and other medical conditions.
 It is essential to understand the activities causing the symptoms of tennis elbow and the location on your arm where you are experiencing them when creating a tennis elbow rehabilitation plan.

 Specialized Physical Therapy will develop a tennis elbow rehabilitation Home Exercise Program (HEP) tailored to include exercises to help you regain movement in your elbow, reduce the symptoms, and prevent the pain from returning.
 We will create a tennis elbow rehabilitation program based on various factors, such as your medical history, age, lifestyle, diet, recreational activities, and type of pain.

 Tennis elbow rehabilitation aims to: